yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask4_progress/subtask3.md

 - KPI schema + shortlist tooling (`training/reporting.ensure_kpi_schema`, `scripts/report_shortlist.py`) make regression checks straightforward.
 - Forward audit artifact `datasets/blender_matrix_2025-10_to_2025-11_with_preds.parquet` is captured for gate analysis; regenerate by re-running the builder over the target window before packaging.
 - Oct 2025 forward replay (`models/oos_replay_summary_latest.json`) now fires 5 870 deployable trades (`gate_fraction ≈ 0.162`), confirming the eased manifest stays aligned with the retuned base thresholds.
+- Smoothing now follows the stride specified in training; sandbox runs (`models/blender_h120_gate_test`, `blender_h120_stride1`, `blender_h120_stride1_v2`) collapse it to 1 bar, pushing gate share above 50 % and mapping the turnover ceiling for production manifests.

 ## Follow-ups
-1. Retune blender gating so Oct–Nov 2025 delivers equity ≥1.2 with turnover within ±25 % of baseline instead of the current zero-coverage outcome.
+1. Keep the deployable gate aligned with the base manifest so Oct–Nov 2025 maintains ≈16 % coverage and turnover within ±25 % of the 711-toggle baseline; use the stride‑1 sandbox runs as the upper bound when adjusting smoothing.
-2. Expose RSS audit metrics and gate shares to monitoring; implement automatic fallback to a no-RSS blender when coverage drops below thresholds.
+2. Expose RSS audit metrics, gate share, and `gate_smoothing_stride` to monitoring; implement automatic fallback to a no-RSS blender when coverage drops below thresholds.
 3. Document inference feature pipeline (StandardScaler + selected columns) to mirror training behaviour in production.